top of page

 ”

-Chu (she/they) is an (un)thropologist and a first-gen Burmese diasporic writer currently based in the traditional, ancestral, and historical land of Ho-Chunk and Menominee peoples, or now known as Wisconsin.
+Chu (she/they) is an (un)thropologist and a first-gen Burmese diasporic writer-translator currently based in the traditional, ancestral, and historical land of Ho-Chunk and Menominee peoples, or now known as Wisconsin.

 As an (auto)ethnographer, Chu enjoys reflexively pondering upon her own encounters in life in juxtaposition to a broader cultural and social infrastructure(s).
 As she pays attention to the actual things people say, they are also intrigued by many unspoken cues in people's gestures and manners.
 If the world is, as Burmese people would say, bawa zatkhone (theater-stage of life), all human beings would be storytellers in their own ways and Chu's job as an (un)thropologist is to ethically retell their (and her own) stories.